-Students going off-campus overnight must notify a member of the Resident Life staff.
+Students going off-campus overnight should notify a member of the Resident Life staff.
 This can be done through any communication means: phone call, text message, email, written memo, or in person.
 If a resident student fails to make this notification, the college will be obligated to follow the "Missing Students" policy.
-Students are strictly prohibited from spending the night off-campus with a member of the opposite sex.
+Students are prohibited from spending the night off-campus with a member of the opposite sex.

-Pets
+Pets on Campus

-No pets of any kind are allowed in the apartments, either on a temporary or permanent basis.
-Seeing-eye dogs are permitted in the residence halls for the sight impaired.
+No pets of any kind are allowed in the student apartments, either on a temporary or permanent basis.